Bachelor of Science in Dietetics

 - Social educators who communicate awareness and new developments about the ways in which individual communities and broader societies understand and utilize food.

-- Nutrition experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications of the nutrition/dietetics industry.
+- Nutrition experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications of the food industry.

 - Creative innovators who write recipes, design meal plans, counsel clients, find solutions, and explore flavor and plating – all in pursuit of colorful, conscious eating.

-- To prepare graduates of the program with broad educational knowledge and skills for successful entry into, and completion of, the supervised dietetic internship program.
+- Goal #1: Program graduates will be prepared with a broad educational knowledge and skills for successful entry and completion of the supervised dietetic internship program.

-- To prepare graduates of the program to effectively perform job responsibilities of any entry-level position in the field of nutrition and dietetics, and/or pursuing an advanced degree.
+- Goal #2: Program graduates will effectively perform job responsibilities of any entry level position in the field of nutrition and dietetics and or pursuing an advanced degree.

 - Food Technologist/Scientist